CARTAvis/carta-python/docs/source/quickstart.rst

 Installation
 ------------

-Start with the latest available ``carta-python`` release.
-The latest release contains the newest compatibility table, so it can inspect the CARTA version reported by a session and recommend the best ``carta-python`` series when the latest series is not suitable.
+The initial PyPI release, ``carta-python`` 2.0.0, supports CARTA 6.1.0 or later.
+Session creation inspects the CARTA version reported by the frontend and reports a version mismatch when this requirement is not met.
+As new ``carta-python`` series are published, the compatibility table retains the recommended series for older CARTA releases.

 The recommended installation workflow is: